Neon CLI quickstart

 ```

-To avoid entering your API key with each command, you can set it as an environment variable:
+To avoid entering your API key with each command, set it as an environment variable:

 ```bash